 Home Burglary — How It Can Happen to You

 The most common entry point for a home invader is through the front door.
 Statistics show 65 percent of home invasions occur through either the front, rear, or garage door.
-Contrary to what most would think, one-third come right in through the front door.
+Contrary to what most would think, one-third come right in through the front door when a home is not secured.

-You could prevent most of these by installing a home security system, real steel doors, and window guards.
+You could prevent most of these when your home is not secured by installing a home security system, real steel doors, and window guards.
 There are other inexpensive or free methods to minimize your risk of home intrusion.
 A person who got burglarized before knows how emotionally stressful this incident can be.
 You feel devastated, your privacy invaded, and you’re always worried it could happen again.

 This article is a synopsis of the details provided to Security Center by a Baltimore police officer who worked residential burglaries.
 A police officer is a great source on how to protect your home.
 They can not only tell you about the criminal mind but the methods they use to enter a vulnerable house.

-The Five Methods a Home Invader Will Use to Enter
+The 5 Ways a Home Invader Will Use to Enter

 The first thing a burglar will do is learn your schedule.
 They will watch you to see what time you leave in the morning when you get home from work or walk your dog and write down every detail for future use.
 One of the most vulnerable times is when people go on vacation.
 A burglar will notice signs that the owner is not home, such as if snow hasn’t been shoveled, your mail is piling up, and your home is always dark at night.
 Hire a neighbor to do these outdoor chores for you while you are away, and put your lights on a timer.